Im-Saad08/SIZR-GetSizr/README.md

 It started with a frustration so simple it felt absurd: **why does every brand guess at sizes?**

-Two engineers — one mechanical, one computer vision — stood in a fitting room in Lahore, watching a perfectly good shirt pull tight across shoulders that didn't match the pattern.
+Two engineers — both computer vision lovers — stood in a fitting room in Islamabad, watching a perfectly good shirt loose across shoulders that didn't match the pattern.
 The fabric was beautiful.
 The stitching was clean.
 The size tag said *Medium*.
 The body inside said *this doesn't work*.

 That moment became a question: *what if clothing fit the way furniture does when it's custom-built?*